1976–77 NHL season: Playoff bracket

+The NHL used "re-seeding" instead of a fixed bracket playoff system: in each round, the highest remaining seed was matched against the lowest remaining seed, the second-highest remaining seed played the second-lowest remaining seed, and so forth.

+Regardless of playoff seed, all four division winners received a bye to the Quarterfinals, including this season's 10th overall seeded Smythe Division champion St. Louis Blues.

+Each series in the Preliminary Round was played in a best-of-three format while each series in the other three rounds were played in a best-of-seven format (scores in the bracket indicate the number of games won in each series).

 Preliminary round

 (1) New York Islanders vs. (8) Chicago Black Hawks

 This was the first playoff series meeting between these two teams.
 The Black Hawks were originally scheduled as the home team for the second game, but its home rink Chicago Stadium had already been booked that night for the second of three Led Zeppelin concerts.

 (2) Buffalo Sabres vs. (7) Minnesota North Stars

 This was the first playoff series meeting between these two teams.

 (3) Los Angeles Kings vs. (6) Atlanta Flames

 This was the second playoff series meeting between these two teams.
-This was a rematch of last year's Preliminary Round, in which Los Angeles won in a two-game sweep.
+This was a rematch of last year's preliminary round, in which Los Angeles won in a two-game sweep.

 (4) Pittsburgh Penguins vs. (5) Toronto Maple Leafs

 This was the second playoff series meeting between these two teams.
-This was a rematch of last year's Preliminary Round, in which Toronto won the series 2–1.
+This was a rematch of last year's preliminary round, in which Toronto won the series 2–1.